thure/baxter-app/README.md

 Baxter (web app)
 =============

+##In development

+You can probably tell Baxter isn't ready yet.
+Follow [@W0lftron](https://twitter.com/W0lftron) for updates!

 ##About

 The Baxter app is designed to interface with one or more Electric Imp clients running Baxter imp.